 New York's commuter rail lines serve as a wonderful resource to cyclists.
-Using the trains, you can start an end a ride far outside of the city, thus eliminating the time and frustrations of cycling through city traffic in order to arrive in prime cycling country.
-Another popular option is to begin or end a ride in the city and cycle one way, thereby extending the time and miles spent on beautiful rural roads, as well as adding a wide variety of new destinations to your route options.
+Using the trains, you can start and end a ride far outside the City, thus eliminating the time and frustrations of cycling through city traffic in order to arrive in prime cycling country.
+Another popular option is to begin or end a ride in the City and cycle one way, thereby extending the time and miles spent on beautiful rural roads, as well as adding a wide variety of new destinations to your route options.